ctechfilmuniversity/ctechfilmuniversity.github.io/__content/new-post/creative_coding_2_aparicio.md

 # TouchDesigner Ultrasonic Unity WS1819 WS1920

 # The cover image will be seen first.
 It will also be used to enlist your project amonst others.
-cover-image: xxxx.jpg # choose your desired image file format — must be supported by web browsers — only one
+cover-image: ./finished.png # choose your desired image file format — must be supported by web browsers — only one
-cover-image-title: xxxx # a descriptive title for the image
+cover-image-title: Roatrip - a audiovisualizer # a descriptive title for the image
 ---

 ## Abstract